nikossrp/SysPro1-VaccineMonitor/README.md

 <p>/vaccineStatusBloom citizenID virusName <br/>
 print No/Yes</p>

-/vaccineStatus citizenID  <br/>
+/vaccineStatus citizenID  </br>
 print all vaccinations for the citizen with citizenID

-/populationStatus country virusName date1 date2 <br/>
+/populationStatus country virusName date1 date2 </br>
-print the percentage  of citizens who have been vaccinated on [date1, date2] for the country Ι distinguish the following age groups for every country: <br\>
+print the percentage  of citizens who have been vaccinated on [date1, date2] for the country Ι distinguish the following age groups for every country: </br>
 20-40 years old <br\>
 40-60 years old <br\>
 60+ years old <br\>